dondaplayer1/tftcmd/README.md

 - When asked for duration, you must lead with "0" for minutes.
 For example, "01" is 15 minutes.

 When recording audio or doing a live patch, the audio is recorded through Monitor 1.

+## Other things

+If you encounter an issue with the software, feel free to create an issue.
+If it's something you can fix, feel free to create a pull request and it will be reviewed in a timely manner.